toXXIc/datatables.Selectable/README.md

 // Get total number of selected rows var selCount = selection.fnGetSize();

-// Add record with ID = 12 to selection
+// Add record with ID = 12 to the selection selection.fnAdd(12);
-selection.fnAdd(12);

 // Get all selected record IDs